Skin - it's all over you!

 Sebaceous glands (seb-ay-shus) produce sebum, a kind of oil, which helps keep your skin soft and waterproof.
 (I know you can get your skin wet but the water can't get inside your skin.)

 Sweat glands make sweat.
-When your body gets hot, the sweat glands make a lot of sweat which they send through pores (tiny holes) to the surface of your skin to cool you down.
+When your body gets hot, the sweat glands make a lot of sweat which they send up through pores (tiny holes) to the surface of your skin to cool you down.

 Hair covers most of your body (except your lips, the palms of your hands and the soles of your feet).
 The hair is made in the dermis in the hair follicles (foll-i-culs).
 Hair follicles look like tiny bulbs from which your hair grows.
 Most of the hair on your body is short and fine.